Scientific Advisory Council

 Joan M. Robbins, Ph.D.

-Dr. Robbins was the Chief Scientific Officer and Senior Vice President of Adventrx Pharmaceuticals, Inc. Prior to joining Adventrx, Joan was employed by Immusol, Inc., a biopharmaceutical company specializing in anticancer and antiviral therapeutics, where she held several positions, including Vice President, Product Development, Senior Director, Product Development, and Director, Therapeutics.
+Prior to joing Tocagen as Chief Science Officer, Dr. Robbins was the Chief Scientific Officer and Senior Vice President of Adventrx Pharmaceuticals, Inc. Prior to joining Adventrx, Joan was employed by Immusol, Inc., a biopharmaceutical company specializing in anticancer and antiviral therapeutics, where she held several positions, including Vice President, Product Development, Senior Director, Product Development, and Director, Therapeutics.
 From 1994 to 1995, she was Research Scientist and Project Leader for Cancer Research at Chiron where she developed y-IFN recombinant retroviral immuno-gene therapy for cancer, assays for clinical evaluation in Phase I, and tk-recombinant retroviral gene therapy for brain tumors.
 From 1992 to 1993, Dr. Robbins was a Post Graduate Researcher at University of California, San Diego, where she developed a novel DNA-based immunotherapeutic for treatment of Her2/neu expressing tumors.
 From 1990 to 1991, she was a Research Fellow at the Garvin Institute for Medical Research, Centre for Immunology in Sydney, Australia, and from 1981 to 1989, Dr. Robbins was a Microbiologist at the Laboratory of Tumor Immunology and Biology at the National Cancer Institute in Bethesda, Maryland.
 Dr. Robbins received her B.S. degree in genetics from the University of California, Davis, and a Ph.D. degree in genetics from George Washington University, Washington D.C.

 Takashi Shimokawa, Ph.D